Advisement in the Honors College

 |General College Course List|

 Stay in touch!
-The best way to complete the Honors Program is to keep in touch with the Honors Office.
+The best way to complete the Honors Diploma or Certificate is to keep in touch with the Honors Office.
 Notices are sent via email, Angel (course management system), our Facebook group, etc.

 Fitting Honors into your course of study

 Completing the Honors curriculum should not require you to take additional courses.
 Honors requirements are fulfilled by courses that also fulfill other degree requirements (e.g., major/minor or electives).
-Here is one way to picture how courses in the Honors Program fit into your regular graduation course of study.
-Note that all Honors Program hours fit into one part of your degree requirements (some of them as general electives).
+Here is one way to picture how courses in the Honors College fit into your regular graduation course of study.
+Note that all Honors College credit hours fit into one part of your degree requirements (some of them as general electives).

-If you are a faculty or staff member who advises any Honors students, please make yourself familiar with the program and with the college-specific program forms above.
-These forms can be used informally to keep track of a student's progress toward their Program Requirements.
+If you are a faculty or staff member who advises any Honors students, please make yourself familiar with the college requirements and with the college-specific program forms above.
+These forms can be used informally to keep track of a student's progress toward their College Requirements.
 This form should be attached to the student's regular Program of Study in their file to identify them as an Honors student and help both you and the student know what courses need to be taken.

 We have an Advising Information Sheet for all academic advisors.

-While many aspects of the Program have become stable over the years, the Program undergoes changes in order to improve its quality and accessibility to students.
+While many aspects of the college have become stable over the years, it undergoes changes in order to improve its quality and accessibility to students.
 It is a good idea to check the Honors web site periodically for news about changes.